How To Make a Thai Flower Garland

 The origins and use of flower garlands in Thailand

-Another form of flower garland is pictured on the right and is called a ‘uba’.
-A uba has two chains of decorative flowers with a tail(s) on each end and are pieced together by a ribbon.
-These garlands can be seen in temples and shrines draped over Buddha images and framed photographs of revered monks and families recently deceased relatives.
-They are presented as a blessing of respect, good fortune and karma.
+These type of garlands (uba’s) can be seen in temples and shrines draped over Buddha images, framed photographs of revered monks and sacred trees.
+Thais give them as a blessing of respect, good fortune and karma.
 They are also hung from a car’s inside mirror or dashboard as a symbol of good luck to ward off accidents.

-Thai garlands are heavily scented by way of their use of jasmine as a core flower and a combination of fragrant flowers like marigolds, orchids and roses.
-A strange-looking non-scented white Thai flower named Dok Ruk (flower of love) is also a valuable component of a uba because of its ornamental shape and preservative qualities which give the garlands a longer shelf life.
-Small white polystyrene balls are used to space the flowers and add a further decorative effect.
+The garland makers use strongly scented jasmine as a core flower in a colourful mix of marigolds, orchids and roses.
+A strange-looking non-scented white Thai flower named Dok Ruk (flower of love) is also a valuable part of a uba, because of its ornamental shape and preservative qualities which give the garlands a longer shelf life.
+The flowers are spaced apart with white polystyrene balls to add a further decorative effect.

 How to make a Thai flower garland

-Your basic tools for making a Thai flower garland are a large needle, cotton thread, ribbon and the flowers and polystyrene balls listed above, but don’t worry if dok ruk is not available to you because most flower shops stock other small decorative things.
+The essential tools for making a Thai flower garland are a large needle, cotton thread, ribbon, flowers and polystyrene balls.
+But don’t worry if dok ruk is not available to you because most flower shops stock other small decorative accessories.
 You’ll also need a sackful of patience and a spoonful of creative talent too.

-The following photographs explaining how to make a Thai flower garland are from different uba designs.
+The following photographs explain how to make a Thai flower garland and are from different uba designs.

 You make the two individual chains of the uba by piercing the needle through flowers onto a cotton thread.
-The polystyrene balls and dok ruk are used to decorate and gap the flowers as and when.
+The polystyrene balls and dok ruk gap and decorate the flowers, as and when.

-Threading the jasmine flowers is where your sackful of patience is required.
-This part is time consuming but the end result is a flowery sweet-smelling corn on the cob effect.
+Threading jasmine flowers is where your sackful of patience will be needed.
+This part is time-consuming, but the result is an ear of sweet-smelling corn on the cob.

-The process to make the flower chain’s tail is exactly the same and in the above picture you can see the polystyrene balls and white dok ruk which in this picture happen to be imitation ones.
-When complete, the tail is tied to the end of the flower chain.
+The process to make the flower chain’s tail is the same.
+In the picture above, you can see the polystyrene balls and white dok ruk, which in this photo are imitation ones.
+When complete, the tail and flower chain are tied together.

 Finally, you need to create a fancy ribbon to tie the two chains together.
-To make the uba even more decorative fold and shape flowers from ribbon (you can buy them) and clip them to the ends of the ribbon itself.
-To complete your flower garland tie the ribbon to each flower chain.
+To make the uba even more decorative, fold and shape flowers from the ribbon (you can buy them), then clip them to the ends of the fabric itself.
+To complete your flower garland, tie the ribbon to each flower chain.

-Phuang malai are also made bracelet style, again with at least two tails and these really are beautifully created, yet simple to make flower adornments.
-The method in making them is identical, although you may need two sacks of patience to produce these lovely works of art.
-The ones in this photograph will have ribbon added and are sold individually.
+Another Phuang malai design is a round-shaped flower bracelet with two tails added.
+They look beautiful, yet so simple to make.
+The method of making them is the same, although you do need lots of patience to produce these beautiful works of art.
+The ones in this photograph will have ribbon added and sold as single items.

-Thailand’s Buddhist temples are adorned with Thai flower garlands and sacred trees at the temple sites are decorated with them too.
-In this picture taken at Kamchanod in Udon Thani you can see scores of phuang malai in the background and on the tree.
-Thai flower garlands really are big, big business in the Land of Smiles, and now you know how to make one.
+Thai flower garlands are dotted all around Thailand’s Buddhist temples.
+Sacred trees at temple sites are decorated with them too.
+In this picture, taken at Kamchanod in Udon Thani, you can see scores of phuang malai in the background and on the tree.
+Thai flower garlands are big, big business in the Land of Smiles, and now you know how to make one.